couchbaselabs/mobile-training-todo/README.md

 - XCode 8.3

 ## How to build and run
-1. Clone the project and checkout `feature/2.0` branch
+1. Clone the project and checkout `feature/2.0` branch.

  ```
  $ git clone https://github.com/couchbaselabs/mobile-training-todo.git